 The Dragon Boat Festival (also known as Dragon Boat Festival) is an annual festival in China that is held on the fifth day of the fifth month of the Chinese calendar.
 Like Arabic Colander, the Chinese one is also based on the moon, so the date of the celebration differs from year to year on the Gregorian schedule.
 At this festival People cook, dance, drink or even have competitions like running or sailing in these festivals.
 Although there are many dumpling festivals all around the world, the Chinese version is more popular than others.

 The fifth lunar month is viewed as an unfortunate month.
 Individuals accepted that cataclysmic events and ailments are primary in the fifth month.
 To dispose of the mishap, individuals would put calamus, Artemisia, pomegranate blossoms, Chinese Ixora, and garlic over the entryways on the fifth day of the fifth month.
-Since the state of the calamus structures like a sword and with the solid smell of garlic, it is accepted that they can eliminate the malicious spirits.
+Since the state of the calamus is structured like a sword and with the solid smell of garlic, it is accepted that they can eliminate malicious spirits.

 The story most popular in current China holds that the celebration recognizes the passing of the writer and priest Qu Yuan (340-278 B.C.) – the acclaimed pioneer artist of antiquated China.
 Customarily hung on the fifth day of the fifth moon on the lunar calendar – late May to mid-June on the sun-oriented calendar (sixteenth June this year) – the Dragon Boat Festival recognizes Qu Yuan’s life and passing.
 Qu Yuan, who was then a clergyman of his home state, supported a change to his province of the Chu, which made the King.